-So it is vital to have the expertise of a skilled experienced trial attorney to lead the way.
+So it is vital to have the expertise of a skilled dedicated trial attorney to lead the way.

-Criminal defense lawyer David Pflaum has over 25 years of legal experience involving thousands of criminal cases that he relies on to make a difference for his clients and get the best possible plea bargains for them.
+Criminal defense lawyer David Pflaum has over 25 years of legal experience involving thousands of criminal cases.
+He relies on his expertise to make a difference for his clients and get the best possible plea bargains for them.

 WHAT IS A PLEA BARGAIN